 A UE may be configured with any of the higher layer parameters indicating REs declared as not available for PDSCH:

-- Resource-set-BWP configuring up to [4] rate-match-PDSCH-resource-set(s) which may contain:
+- rateMatchPatternToAddModList given by PDSCH-Config configuring up to 4 RateMatchPattern(s) which may contain:

-- within a BWP, a pair of reserved resources in numerology of the BWP indicated by an RB level bitmap (higher layer parameter rate-match-PDSCH-bitmap1) with 1RB granularity and a symbol level bitmap spanning one or two slots (higher layer parameters rate-match-PDSCH-bitmap2) for which the reserved RBs apply.
-For each pair of RB and symbol level bitmaps, a UE may be configured with a time-domain pattern (higher layer parameter rate-match-PDSCH-bitmap3) corresponding to a unit equal to a duration of the symbol level bitmap, and indicating whether the pair is present in the unit or not.
-The rate-match-PDSCH-bitmap3 can be {1, 2, 4, 5, 8, 10, 20 or 40} units long, but maximum 40ms.
-The pair configured as dynamic by higher layer can be included in one or two groups of resource sets (higher layer parameters Resource-set-group-1 and Resource-set-group-2).
-The Resource-set-cell configuration in numerology µ applies only to PDSCH of the same numerology µ.
+- within a BWP, a pair of reserved resources in numerology of the BWP indicated by an RB level bitmap (higher layer parameter resourceBlocks given by RateMatchPattern ) with 1RB granularity and a symbol level bitmap spanning one or two slots (higher layer parameters symbolsInResourceBlock given by RateMatchPattern ) for which the reserved RBs apply.
+The bit equal to 1 in the RB and symbol level bitmaps indicates that corresponding resource is not available for PDSCH.
+For each pair of RB and symbol level bitmaps, a UE may be configured with a time-domain pattern (higher layer parameter periodicityAndPattern given by RateMatchPattern ) corresponding to a unit equal to a duration of the symbol level bitmap, and bit equal to 1 indicating the pair is present in the unit.
+The periodicityAndPattern can be {1, 2, 4, 5, 8, 10, 20 or 40} units long, but maximum 40ms.
+When periodicityAndPattern is not configured for a pair, for the pair spanning two slots, first slot corresponds to even slots, second slot corresponds to odd slots, and for the pair spanning one slot, the slot corresponds to every slot.
+The pair configured as dynamic by higher layer can be included in one or two groups of resource sets (higher layer parameters rateMatchPatternGroup1and rateMatchPatternGroup2).
+The rateMatchPatternToAddModList given by ServingCellConfigCommon configuration in numerology µ applies only to PDSCH of the same numerology µ.

-- within a BWP, a frequency domain resource of a CORESET with CORESET-ID and time domain resource determined by the higher layer parameters monitoring-offset-PDCCH-slot and monitoring-periodicity-PDCCH-slot and monitoring-symbols-PDCCH-within-slot of search-space-sets associated with the CORESET with a CORESET ID.
-This resource not available for PDSCH can be included in one or two groups of resource sets (higher layer parameters Resource-set-group-1 and Resource-set-group-2).
+- within a BWP, a frequency domain resource of a CORESET with controlResourceSetIdand time domain resource determined by the higher layer parameters monitoringSlotPeriodicityAndOffset and monitoringSymbolsWithinSlot of search-space-sets associated with the CORESET with a controlResourceSetId.
+This resource not available for PDSCH can be included in one or two groups of resource sets (higher layer parameters rateMatchPatternGroup1 and rateMatchPatternGroup2 ).

-- Resource-set-cell configuring up to 4 rate-match-PDSCH-resource-set(s) which may contain:
+- rateMatchPatternToAddModList given by ServingCellConfigCommon configuring up to 4 RateMatchPattern(s) which may contain:

-- within a serving cell, a pair of reserved resources in numerology µ configured by higher layer parameter resource-pattern-scs is indicated by an RB level bitmap (higher layer parameter rate-match-PDSCH-bitmap1) with RB granularity and a symbol level bitmap spanning one or two slots (higher layer parameters rate-match-PDSCH-bitmap2) for which the reserved RBs apply.
-For each pair of RB and symbol level bitmaps, a UE may be configured with a time-domain pattern (higher layer parameter rate-match-PDSCH-bitmap3) corresponding to a unit equal to a duration of the symbol level bitmap, and indicating whether the pair is present in the unit or not.
-The rate-match-PDSCH-bitmap3 can be {1, 2, 4, 5, 8, 10, 20 or 40} units long, but maximum 40ms.
-The pair configured as dynamic by higher layer can be included in one or two groups of resource sets (higher layer parameters Resource-set-group-1 and Resource-set-group-2).
+- within a serving cell, a pair of reserved resources in numerology µ configured by higher layer parameter subcarrierSpacing given by RateMatchPattern is indicated by an RB level bitmap (higher layer parameter resourceBlocks) with RB granularity and a symbol level bitmap spanning one or two slots (higher layer parameters symbolsInResourceBlock) for which the reserved RBs apply.
+For each pair of RB and symbol level bitmaps, a UE may be configured with a time-domain pattern (higher layer parameter periodicityAndPattern) corresponding to a unit equal to a duration of the symbol level bitmap, and indicating whether the pair is present in the unit or not.
+The periodicityAndPattern can be {1, 2, 4, 5, 8, 10, 20 or 40} units long, but maximum 40ms.
+The pair configured as dynamic by higher layer can be included in one or two groups of resource sets (higher layer parameters rateMatchPatternGroup1 and rateMatchPatternGroup2).

-A configured group Resource-set-group-1 or Resource-set-group-2 contains a list of RB symbol level resource set indices forming a union of resource-sets not available for PDSCH dynamically if corresponding bit in the PDCCH with a scheduling DCI.
-The REs corresponding to the union of configured RB-symbol level resource-sets that are not included in neither of two groups are not available for PDSCH.
+A configured group rateMatchPatternGroup1 or rateMatchPatternGroup2 contains a list of RB symbol level resource set indices forming a union of resource-sets not available for PDSCH dynamically if corresponding bit is equal to 1 in the PDCCH with a scheduling DCI.
+The REs corresponding to the union of configured RB-symbol level resource-sets that are not included in either of the two groups are not available for PDSCH.

-For a bitmap pair included in one or two groups of resource sets and not configured with rate-match-PDSCH-bitmap3,
+For a bitmap pair included in one or two groups of resource sets, the dynamic indication of availability for PDSCH applies to a set of slot(s) where the rateMatchPatternToAddModList given by PDSCH-Config and rateMatchPatternToAddModList given by ServingCellConfigCommon is present among the slots of scheduled PDSCH.